yym6472/LostAndFound/README.md

 # LostAndFound
-an application to provide a lost-and-found platform for users, based on the position system
+An application to provide a lost-and-found platform for users, based on the position system.